-Even as a business of one, philanthropy can be an important part of your brand.
+Philanthropy can be an important part of your brand, even if you’re a business of one.
 Not only is charitable giving a great way to give back to your community and support a good cause, but it can also help to build connections with existing and potential customers, differentiate your business, and gain positive publicity.

-However, as a small business, it can be tough to find that extra cash.
+But as a small business, we know it can be tough to find that extra cash.
 Fortunately, there are plenty of opportunities to give back without breaking the bank.

 Reach out to your local Chamber of Commerce, Rotary, or Lions for ideas.
 These groups maintain tight ties to charities and often support fundraising efforts for the needy.
 Websites such as Volunteer Match can help you find organizations in need of volunteers for a wide range of services—everything from mentoring and the arts to marketing and literacy.
 On the site, you can narrow down volunteer opportunities by city and state.